Instrumentation (nuclear magnetic resonance)

 The de Broglie’s hypothesis states that all matter exhibits characteristics of both wave and particle.
 It was developed by Louis de Broglie, a French physicist, in 1924 without any experimental evidence.

-What inspired him was Planck’s and Einstein’s work, which collectively proposed that light has the properties of a particle with a quantised energy of hv, in addition to the properties of a wave as previously proven by Thomas Young in his famous double-slit experiment.
+What inspired him was the work of Planck and Einstein, which collectively proposed that light has the properties of a particle with a quantised energy of hv, in addition to the properties of a wave, as previously demonstrated by Thomas Young in his famous double-slit experiment.

 de Broglie used Planck’s relation E = hv and Einstein’s mass-energy equivalence formula E = mc2 to establish the de Broglie relation: